 - 6th tip: most important of them all...stay calm.
 It’s easy to get flustered when you’re driving in the city.
 There’s so much going on around you that it’s easy to get stressed.
 Stay in control; take your time and pay attention.
 If you have a passenger use them as a friendly navigator.

 Driving in and around the city can be a hassle and take you way out of your comfort zone.
 But, with these helpful tips and some confidence, you can become the master of the metropolis in no time.
 Don’t let the big city scare you; there’s always fun to be had and exciting things to see.
 Just be sure to keep yourself alert and composed; the rest is easy.

 We Have Fuel-Efficient Cars That Are Perfect For Your Big-City Move.

 Moving to the city requires a vehicle that can get you from A to B without having to sacrifice fuel efficiency.
 Lucky for you, RumbleOn has just what you’re looking for!
 If you're looking to get as many mpg’s as possible, we’ve got a car for you.
-Add in free shipping and a money-back guarantee, and you’ve got yourself the perfect car-buying equation.
+Add in a 30-Day Mechanical Service Guarantee and a 3-Day or 150-Mile Money Back Guarantee, and you’ve got yourself the perfect car-buying equation.